radiant-rstats/docker/install/rsm-msba-windows.md

 /mnt/c/Users/"$USERNAME"/Desktop/launch-rsm-msba-spark.bat;
 ```

 The created and launched script will finalize the installation of the computing environment.
 The first time you run this script it will download the latest version of the computing environment which can take some time.
-Wait for the container to download and follow any prompts.
+Wait for the image to download and follow any prompts.
 Once the download is complete you should see a menu as in the screen shot below.

 <img src="figures/rsm-msba-menu-wsl2.png" width="500px">

 **Step 5**: Check that you can launch Rstudio and Jupyter

 You will know that the installation was successful if you can start Rstudio and Jupyter Lab.
 When you press 2 (and Enter) in the terminal, Rstudio should start up in your default web browser.
 If you press 3 (and Enter) Jupyter Lab should start up in another tab in your web browser.
-If you are asked for login credentials, the username is "jovyan" and the password is "jupyter".
+If you are asked for login credentials, the **username is "jovyan"** and the **password is "jupyter"**.
 Have your browser remember the username and password so you won't be asked for it again.

 > Important: Always use q (and Enter) to shutdown the computing environment